An individual who is in Federal living arrangement A is in State living arrangement

 which openly advertise to the public and which do not provide board, or who live in

-Living only with his/her eligible spouse; or
+Living only with their eligible spouse;

-none of whom (spouse and children) receive public income maintenance payments.
+of whom (spouse and children) receive public income maintenance payments.

-their parents are not considered to be living with the foster parent.
+parents are not considered to be living with the foster parent.

 An individual who is in Federal living arrangement C is in State living arrangement